 Ed’s 1996 Eddie Bauer Bronco was once his daily driver.
-The engine is a 351W, dyno-tuned to 296hp & 445 ft/lbs of torque at the rear wheels.
-Traction duties are handled by ARB Air Lockers front & rear, 4.88 Sierra Gear Ring & Pinions and 33×12.5 BFGoodrich KO tires.
+The engine was upgraded to a Ford Racing 460 Windsor.
+Traction duties are handled by ARB Air Lockers front & rear, 4.11 Sierra Gear Ring & Pinions and 33×12.5 BFGoodrich KO tires.
 This mighty rig has been outfitted with tons of aftermarket widgets, including on-board GPS navigation, a Warn M15000 winch, a massive front bumper by Winch Ready and many other extras.
-You just might see Ed somewhere near the Rubicon Trail……the photo below was allegedly taken near Observation Point on the Tahoe side.
+You just might see Ed out on the Rubicon Trail……the photo below was taken somewhere near Observation Point on the Tahoe side.

 Sam’s 2001 Toyota 4Runner

 Sam’s 4Runner has come a long way from it’s start as a daily driver.
-The IFS front suspension was surgically removed and replaced with a straight axle Dana 44 and 5″ leaf springs.
+The IFS front suspension was surgically removed and initially replaced with a straight axle Dana 44 and 5″ leaf springs.
 Rear suspension duties are handled by a pair or 53″ Chevy leaf springs.
-The front and rear axles are both equipped with ARB Air Lockers, providing 100% traction on-demand to the 35″ BFG KM2 tires.
-Bilstein shocks and a Currie Anti-Rock swaybar control the ride.
+Both front & rear axles were later upgraded to Ford 9″ in RuffStuff housings.
+Both front and rear axles are both equipped with ARB Air Lockers, providing 100% traction on-demand to the 37″ Goodyear MTR tires.
+2.5″ King shocks and a Currie Anti-Rock swaybar control the ride.
 Behind the Toyota V6 engine is a factory automatic transmission coupled with a bunch of transfer cases, resulting in a low-range crawl ratio of about 233:1.
 An internal rollcage for the 3rd Gen Tacoma by 4xInnovations was modified to fit the 4-door configuration and provide safety for the driver and passengers.